weallfloatdownhere/gitopsHub/README.md

 ## Current: 2023-09-30 / 2023-10-01

+Objectives:

-Implement a way for the master k8s cluster to remotly manage factory default VM in a Gitops fashion using ArgoCD.
+- Implement a way for the master k8s cluster to remotly manage factory default VM in a Gitops fashion using ArgoCD.
+- Kubernetes problem

 Goals: